jwilson529/SummarAIze/README.txt

-# WP Top 5 - Generate Key Takeaways with AI
+# SummarAIze - Generate Key Takeaways with AI

 ![Plugin Banner](assets/banner-772x250.png)

 ## Description

-WP Top 5 is a WordPress plugin that allows you to automatically generate and display the top 5 key points of your posts.
+SummarAIze is a WordPress plugin that allows you to automatically generate and display the top 5 key points of your posts.
 Enhance your content by providing readers with quick takeaways, making your articles more engaging and accessible.

 ## Features